Town Gateway Signs

 USE OF FRAMES FOR COMMERCIAL EVENTS

 Should the gateway frames be empty and unallocated, an application for use by a business can be made, if it is advertising/promoting an event, issue or message considered to be of benefit to the community.
 A community event, auspiced by a bona fide community organisation, always has precedence.
 The frames may not be used by businesses to advertise their business, products or services.
+These applications will only be approved up to 1 month before required date and will only be available for use for the week leading up to the event.

 Signs or events sponsored by business may include the business name as long as the name or logo occupies less than 10% of the sign.